 - Longer pieces tend to be shared more.
 That’s because they have more meat on them (back to the gastronomic references.
 It must be close to lunch).
 Seriously, longer posts provide more value, but I’m not gonna sit there and read War and Peace so there IS a limit.
 Current recommendations are that posts over 2000 words are likely in the top search results for any keyword.

 - Folks love to talk about themselves.
 I see this all the time.
-My most RT content is the daily thanks you’s I send to folks who share my content.
+My most RT content is the daily thank you’s I send to folks who share my content.

 - If you can surprise folks, they’ll share your content.